Look out for the Good Journey Mark – where car-free visitors are welcome and enjoy a discount

 Glasgow is a great place to explore car-free with a busy network of public transport and some scenic walking routes.
 Transform Scotland have very detailed instructions for reaching Glasgow’s top visitor attractions by train, bus, bike or foot.
 They also suggest a range of enticing options for getting by bike from both the main (Central and Queen Street) stations; Nextbike offer 500 cycles for hire outside both stations and across the city.

-- The kid-friendly Science Centre is a traffic-free, fifteen-minute stroll from Exhibition Centre railway station, along the waterside Clyde Walkway and over the Millenium Bridge.
+- The kid-friendly Science Centre is a traffic-free, fifteen-minute stroll from Exhibition Centre railway station, along the waterside Clyde Walkway and over the Millennium Bridge.

 - The award-winning Riverside Museum, full of all kinds of transport from tall ships to skateboards, is a half-mile, off-road walk away from Partick station.